shermozle/SnowCannon/README.md

 1. A **service wrapper** - e.g. Forever or Upstart. description to come
 2. A **process monitor** - e.g. Monit description to come

-Setting up a service wrapper and process monitor is out of scope of this README; however the SnowPlow team have included instructions on setting up **Forever** and **Monit** as part of their this as part of their [SnowCannon Setup Guide] [snowcannon-setup-guide].
+Setting up a service wrapper and process monitor is out of scope of this README; however the SnowPlow team have included instructions on setting up **Forever** and **Monit** as part of their [SnowCannon Setup Guide] [snowcannon-setup-guide].

 ## Roadmap